 She was awarded a Fellowship in Computer Art from the New York Foundation for the Arts and received a Fulbright Senior Specialists Grant to work on multimedia projects with two universities in Australia.
 In 2005, she received the Creative Achievement Award from the International Visual Literacy Association (IVLA), and in 2010, she was awarded the IVLA James G. Sucy Distinguished Service Award.
 She was President of IVLA from 2009-2010.
 She received the best paper award for her research from the World Conference on Educational Multimedia and Hypermedia, and she received the IVLA Editors’ Choice Award for best papers in 2003 and 2007.
 Her art has been published in numerous journals and three television documentaries including a PBS documentary.

 Patricia Search served as Co-Editor of the international Journal of Visual Literacy and was a contributing editor for the International Journal of Learning for two years.
 She has co-edited five books on visual literacy research.
 She served on the Board of Directors of the International Visual Literacy Association and the International Society for the Arts, Sciences, and Technology (ISAST).

 The following is a selection of recent publications in Scopus.
-Patricia Search has 14 indexed publications in the subjects of Social Sciences, Computer Science, and Arts and Humanities.
+Patricia Search has 14 indexed publications in the subjects of Social Sciences, Computer Science, Arts and Humanities.